DominikN/docs_new/docs/manuals/rosbot.md

 - Mouse, keyboard and USB hub
 - Display with HDMI cable

-1. Download Ubuntu installation image for UpBoard from section [Downloads](https://husarion.com/downloads), you can choose ROS Kinetic, ROS Melodic or ROS2 Dashing.
+1. Download Ubuntu installation image for UpBoard from section [Downloads](https://husarion.com/downloads), you can choose ROS Melodic, ROS Noetic or ROS2 Foxy.
 2. Flash Ubuntu on USB drive (For this process we recommend using [Etcher](https://www.balena.io/etcher/) but any image writing tool will be good):
  - Download [Etcher](https://www.balena.io/etcher/) and install it.
  - Plug in USB drive into your computer.